robballou/drush_stub_content/README.md

 - include-id: auto-generate an ID number
 - include-title: auto-generate a title
 - output: content output mode.
 Supports CSV, JSON, YAML
+- skip-content-generation: do not generate content.
+This does not affect the id/title options.

 ## Content generation